Connecticut launches investigation into vaping health claims

 HARTFORD, Conn.
-(AP) - Connecticut’s attorney general has launched an investigation into vaping manufacturer Juul Labs.
+(AP) - Connecticut is joining other states in investigating vaping manufacturer Juul Labs.

-William Tong says the state wants to determine if Juul is illegally marketing its products as smoking cessation devices and whether it has properly limited its marketing to adults.
+State Attorney General William Tong says the state wants to determine if Juul is illegally marketing its products as smoking-cessation devices and whether it has properly limited its marketing to adults.

-Tong says the state’s investigation is part of a national effort to curb youth vaping, which has included a lawsuit over Juul’s marketing practices in North Carolina and similar investigations in other states.
+Tong says the state’s investigation is part of a national effort to curb youth vaping.
+That includes a lawsuit over Juul’s marketing practices in North Carolina and similar investigations in other states.

-He says Connecticut is targeting Juul, because it has the largest share of the vaping market.
+He says Connecticut is targeting Juul because it has the largest share of the vaping market.

-Tong says Juul’s products have never been approved by the U.S. Food and Drug Administration as smoking cessation devices and should not be marketed as such.
+Tong says Juul’s products have never been approved by the U.S. Food and Drug Administration as smoking-cessation devices and should not be marketed as such.

-A spokesman for the San Francisco-based company said Juul would comment later Wednesday.
+Juul spokesman Theodore Kwong says the company’s product is not intended to help people quit nicotine.

 Sign up for Daily Newsletters